Wall Street Pummels Siyata Mobile Inc. (SYTA) After Recent Earnings Report

 SYTA’s Market Performance

-SYTA stocks went up by 15.13% for the week, with a monthly jump of 28.29% and a quarterly performance of -72.48%, while its annual performance rate touched -94.75%.
-The volatility ratio for the week stands at 18.25% while the volatility levels for the past 30 days are set at 17.01% for Siyata Mobile Inc. The simple moving average for the period of the last 20 days is 28.70% for SYTA stocks with a simple moving average of -77.72% for the last 200 days.
+SYTA stocks went down by -3.49% for the week, with a monthly jump of 30.62% and a quarterly performance of -74.08%, while its annual performance rate touched -94.27%.
+The volatility ratio for the week stands at 11.43% while the volatility levels for the past 30 days are set at 16.07% for Siyata Mobile Inc. The simple moving average for the period of the last 20 days is 8.18% for SYTA stocks with a simple moving average of -79.34% for the last 200 days.

-During the last 5 trading sessions, SYTA rose by +15.13%, which changed the moving average for the period of 200-days by -85.66% in comparison to the 20-day moving average, which settled at $0.1475.
-In addition, Siyata Mobile Inc. saw -94.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SYTA fell by -3.49%, which changed the moving average for the period of 200-days by -86.30% in comparison to the 20-day moving average, which settled at $0.1580.
+In addition, Siyata Mobile Inc. saw -95.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SYTA